-Electronic drive unit TC 400 accessory connection

-The electronic drive unit of the turbopump offers space for the connection of maximum 4 accessory devices.
-M12 connector sockets with the designation "accessory" are available for this purpose.
+Electronic drive unit TC 400 accessory connection The electronic drive unit of the turbopump offers space for the connection of maximum 4 accessory devices.
+M12 sockets with the designation "accessory" are available for this purpose.

-- The accessory connections have been preconfigured ex factory. - After connecting preconfigured accessory devices, these are immediately ready for operation according to the factory settings. - The use of other accessories for turbopumps is possible and requires settings in the configuration of the electronic drive unit. - The desired accessory output is configured via RS-485 using Pfeiffer Vacuum display and control units or a PC. - You can find detailed information in the "Electronic drive unit TC 400" operating instructions.
+- The accessory connections have been preconfigured at the factory. - After connecting pre-configured accessory devices, these are immediately ready for operation according to the factory settings. - The use of other accessories for turbopumps is possible and requires settings in the configuration of the electronic drive unit. - The desired accessory output is configured via RS-485 using Pfeiffer Vacuum display and control units or a PC. - You can find more detailed information in the "Electronic drive unit TC|400" operating manual.

-Electronic drive unit connection Accessory connection Y-connector Pre-set configuration
+Electronic drive unit connection Accessory connection Y-connec- tor Pre-set configuration

 1 Y-Connector 2 Acc.
-A A1 Y-1 Fan (continuous operation)
+A A1 Y-1 Fan (continuous opera- tion)

-A2 Y-2 Backing pump
+A2 Y-2 backing pump

 Acc.
 B B1 Y-1 Venting valve

-B2 Y-2 Heating
+B2 Y-2 Heater

 Tbl.
-9: Pre-set accessory connections to electronic drive unit TC 400
+9: Factory pre-set accessory connections on the electronic drive unit